 Frequency response is also an essential factor in choosing the right subwoofer.

-Fortunately, both PSW108 and PSW10 have a good frequency response.
+Fortunately, both PSW108 and PSW10 have a good frequency response just like what you get from high-performing 8 inch subs in the market.
 The difference between the two is that PSW108 has a frequency response between 35 and 200 Hz, while PSW10 has a frequency response between 40 and 200 Hz.
 The only difference between the two is the minimum frequency response .

 According to our team of experts, the lower frequency response is linked to better sound quality.
 Therefore, the winner of this category is PSW108.